CONNECT VIA SOCIAL: #TucsonSports Facebook | @TucsonSports Instagram | @TucsonSports Twitter

 Join the Shootout Ride on Saturday mornings and see pros and top amateurs from all over-until you see red from bleeding out of your eyes!
 The ride gets out of town nice and leisurely and then picks it up to just subsonic once it hits Valencia Road.
 Call Fair Wheel Bikes for start times, and expect groups up to 200 riders in the winter.
 There are other, smaller, group rides as well- such as the Tucson Endurance ride on Saturday; Fair Wheel Bike Shop rides Tuesday, Wednesday, and Thursday; and Sunday rides from the world's top triathlon retailer, Trisports.com.

 Park your car on University Blvd. near Euclid and ride west through the Tucson Mountains.
 Not only is it a beautiful ride, but the short, steep hills will test even the fittest of athletes.
 Ride anywhere from 1 to 5 hours.
-Grab a bite to eat at any number of restaurants right by your car afterwards!
+Grab a bite to eat at any number of restaurants right by your car afterward!

 Ride the road to Mt.
 Lemmon northeast of town.
 With Tucson at 2,600 feet and Mt.
 Lemmon reaching almost 9,000 feet at the top, you can climb all day long (literally)!
 The usual start and finish location is a 45-minute ride from downtown, or you can drive to the cyclists' hangout, Le Buzz Café at Tanque Verde and Catalina Highway.
 You can also climb Kitt Peak, the Mont Ventoux of Tucson.